SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 ![alt-text goes here](/img/cloud-soar/image60.png)

-To convert the event to an incident, click "Convert to Incident" in the far right-hand corner of the Event in question.
-Select the appropriate incident template, owner and label, then click "Save".
+To convert the event to an incident, click **Convert to Incident** in the far right-hand corner of the Event in question.
+Select the appropriate incident template, owner and label, then click **Save**.
 The event, including all enrichment information gathered from any Playbooks, will be automatically converted to an incident.